How LiveSync works

 1. a Models SDK in the frontend that facilitates optimistic updates for the publisher and helps merge the confirmed updates from the backend with the overall application state.

-2. a Database Connector at the backend that can watch changes in your database table using the transactional outbox pattern and broadcast those updates over Ably Channels.
+2. a Database Connector at the backend that can watch changes in your database table using the transactional outbox pattern and broadcast those updates over Ably channels.

-3. Pub/Sub Channels that form the mechanism behind the scenes to broadcast those updates from the connector to the frontend apps.
+3. Pub/Sub channels that form the mechanism behind the scenes to broadcast those updates from the connector to the frontend apps.

 What is LiveSync

 LiveSync borrows concepts from Event Driven Architectures (EDA) to offer a flexible and reliable approach to data synchronization.
-By being built on top of Ably’s Pub/Sub Channels it automatically benefits from automatic connection recovery as well as features like rewind and history to make sure you don’t miss messages.
+By being built on top of Ably Pub/Sub it automatically benefits from automatic connection recovery as well as features like rewind and history to make sure you don’t miss messages.
 You can also leverage the capabilities on the authentication tokens to control the access to various data models.
 Furthermore, Ably’s platform guarantees and four pillars of dependability, i.e. performance, integrity, reliability and availability, apply by default.

 Ably’s pub/sub channels are the mechanism used by LiveSync for synchronizing data updates across frontend clients.
 When a message is published on a channel by the database connector, it is immediately broadcast to all subscribers of that channel.